-Because alcoholism, which is referred to as alcohol use disorder in a clinical settings, is a progressive disease, most of the above conditions occur in those with chronic addiction to alcohol that has developed over a number of years.
-However, alcohol abuse has other potentially life-shortening consequences that go beyond the specific diseases listed above.
+Because alcoholism, which is referred to as alcohol use disorder in a clinical setting, is a progressive disease, most of the medical conditions above occur in those with chronic addiction to alcohol that has developed over a number of years.
+However, excessive alcohol use has other potentially life-shortening consequences that go beyond the specific diseases listed above.

 The Effects of Alcohol on the Central Nervous System

-Lessened inhibitions caused by drinking alcohol include engaging in risky behavior that leads to dire consequences.
+Lessened inhibitions caused by binge drinking alcohol include engaging in risky behavior that leads to dire consequences.

 The Effects of Alcohol on Mental Health

-Alcoholics often also experience diminished mental health, and this can have a negative effect on life expectancy as well.
-For instance, although many people use it in an attempt to relieve stress, continued consumption of alcohol on a regular basis is a known contributor to anxiety and stress — and stress is another known contributor in its own right to reduced life expectancy, particularly when it comes to cardiovascular issues.
+Alcohol abuse can also cause mental health problems like paranoia, anxiety, despair and suicidal thoughts and this can have a negative effect on average life expectancy as well.
+For instance, although many moderate drinkers use it in an attempt to relieve stress, continued consumption of alcohol on a regular basis is a known contributor to anxiety and stress — and stress is another known contributor in its own right that can lead to shorter life expectancy, particularly when it comes to cardiovascular issues.

-Because alcoholics often end up isolated and alone, they also face the risk of becoming clinically depressed.
+Because alcoholics often end up isolated and alone, they also face the risk of becoming clinically depressed including possible life-threatening health conditions.
 In extreme cases, this can lead to suicide.

 The Effects of Alcohol on the Immune System